FeroLabs/fero_client/README.md

 ## Finding a Fero Analysis

 The Fero client provides two different methods to find an `Analysis`.
-The first is `Fero.get_analysis` which takes a single unique identifier string (UUID) and attempts to lookup the analysis this ID.
+The first is `Fero.get_analysis` which takes a single unique identifier string (UUID) and attempts to look up the analysis matching this ID.
 The second method is `Fero.search_analyses` which will return an iterator of available `Analysis` objects.
 If no keyword arguments are provided, it will return all analyses you have available on Fero.
 Optionally, `name` can be provided to filter to only analyses matching that name.

 #### Examples